-Here we are looking at making bamboo shoot and pork wonton.
-Pork and shrimp might sound like a strange combination but as wonton fans everywhere know, it is a magical mixture!
+It’s well worth making this bamboo shoot and pork wonton recipe.
+Pork with shrimp in the same dish might sound like a strange combination but as wonton fans everywhere know, it is a magical mixture!
 Add bamboo shoots, green onions and a few other choice ingredients and you have wonton soup to die for.
 These wontons are meaty, fish and full-flavored.

 The heat of the steam cooks them and the wetness of the steam keeps them soft and sticky.
 Both boiling and steaming are reasonably quick ways to cook wontons.
 These bamboo shoot and pork wontons are sure to come out right.